KTH/build-monitor/README.md

 # build-monitor

-To combine the view of build status from local and docker jenkins
+To combine the view of build status from local and docker jenkins.